Myth Busters! 6 Female Strength Training Myths That Won’t Die – Busted!

 What if you only have your bodyweight?
 Can you build a great body with only bodyweight exercises?
 Absolutely!
 (In fact, we demolished bodyweight workout myths in Busting Bodyweight Exercise Myths).

-Bottom line — whether you can only workout at home with your bodyweight or you have access to a loaded gym, you can build the body you want (more information on how to customize workouts based on your preferences and equipment availability HERE).
+Bottom line — whether you can only workout at home with your bodyweight or you have access to a loaded gym, you can build the body you want.

 Myth #5 Strength Training is Dangerous